 No-one in their right minds would travel 50, 100 or 200 miles to meet someone they didn’t know or have any vested interest in.
 Travel these days is expensive and time consuming – and if there isn’t a good incentive to do it, other things will quickly take priority.

-But just look at what has just happened over the past few weeks.
-Millions of people have crossed the country, travelled miles by car, train or bus and spent quite a lot of money going to visit their loved ones over the Christmas period.
+But just look at what has happened (in normal times) at Christmas.
+Millions of people cross the country, travel miles by car, train or bus and spend quite a lot of money going to visit their loved ones over the holiday period.
 Most will NOT have counted the cost or time involved – their desire to see their families and spend time with people they love is far greater than the financial hit on their pockets.
-The motivation to travel and see far flung relatives or friends is there because of the depth of relationship and fun to be had at the other end.
+The motivation to travel and see far flung relatives or friends is there because of the depth of relationship and joy to be had at the other end.

 Now obviously you don’t have this motivation with someone you don’t know.
 And we definitely would not suggest you drive miles and miles to meet someone you don’t know.
 Why would you do that?

 But just because someone lives hundreds of miles from you doesn’t mean that you can’t or shouldn’t contact them by phone, letter or email.

 Now I hear you say “But what’s the point….
 They live so far away.”
 Which brings me back to everyone travelling at Christmas time or other times of the year to visit special friends.
 You visit people you love.